Selling a House After Bereavement: Your UK Guide

 Your Solicitor’s Role

-• Review the buyer’s solicitor’s enquiries
+• Answer the buyer’s solicitor’s questions

 • Register the sale at HM Land Registry